deletedcu/token-multi-sender/README.md

 # token-multi-sender
-* Send the ETH or ERC20 token to multiple addresses at one time transaction Check following video.
+* Send the ETH or ERC20 token to multiple addresses at one time transaction.
+  Check following video.

 [![running-screen](https://user-images.githubusercontent.com/35254636/44192872-bb287a00-a139-11e8-83ec-0a132a4b0ea5.png)](https://youtu.be/mE2qoiOi7XA)